 While some find this format harder to administer than tablets and drops, this is another option available to pet owners, especially those who like to mix worming treatments into their cat’s food.

 These occur in cats of all ages around the world.
-Cats may ingest roundworm eggs from a contaminated environment or become infected by eating rodents with a roundworm infection.
+Cats may ingest roundworm eggs from a contaminated environment, by eating raw or undercooked meat, or become infected by eating rodents with a roundworm infection.
 Adult roundworms can reach up to four inches long and live in the cat’s intestine where they survive on food eaten by your cat.

 In short, yes.
 All cats should be regularly wormed.
 Tapeworm-carrying fleas can easily get into our homes, hitching a ride on our clothes and bags, other pets or visitors.
 Indoor cats can all too easily ingest fleas – along with tapeworms – when they’re grooming themselves, unwittingly infecting themselves with intestinal worms.

 Did you know a single cat flea can lay around 2,000 eggs in its lifetime?2 Come flea season in the warmer months, it doesn’t take long for one pest to quickly multiply into an infestation as the flea’s lifecycle – from egg to adult – can be as quick as 14 days in ideal conditions.
 As fleas carry worms, they bring with them double trouble for cats.
 Once a cat swallows a flea (often accidently when grooming) they can potentially develop a tapeworm infection.